chukiagosoftware/software-engineer-blog/content/pages/about.md

 ## SaaS :roller_coaster:

-Here are some clouds and some things that we never talk about

-* Amazon Web Services
+Your SaaS is like a rollercoaster baby!
+I wanna ride

+This is the avoid at all costs section.
+What?
+Huh?

-* Google Cloud Platform
+* Agile
-* Microsoft Azure
+* Jira
-* Netlify
+* Confluence
-* Agile, Jira, Confluence, Slack
+* Slack
+* Pagerduty
-* Pagerduty, Opsgenie
+* Opsgenie
+* Blameless
+* (just kidding)

 Stay tuned!